-6.24 Examination result announcements, transcripts, testimonials and references
+6.26 Examination result announcements, transcripts, testimonials and references

 At the end of each semester, where appropriate, examination results are announced online for individual students' checking.
-It provides information on subjects taken and grades attained, the Grade Point Average (GPA) for all subjects, and the overall result for that semester.
+It provides information on subjects taken and grades attained, the Grade Point Average (GPA) for all subjects, and the overall result up to and including the latest semester.
 The announcement serves as an official notification of the student's academic performance.

-A formal transcript of studies will be issued by the University, upon request, to any student registered on a programme offered by the University, and it will include the following information:
+A formal Transcript of Studies will be issued by the University, upon request, to any student registered on a programme offered by the University, and it will include the following information:

-- (i) name and student number; - (ii) title of the programme(s) on which enrolled, or from which graduated; - (iii) medium of instruction for the programme (applicable only to programmes which are delivered in Chinese and for which both Chinese and English versions are offered); - (iv) a full academic record, giving subjects taken and grades attained, and the Grade Point Average (GPA) for all subjects; - (v) credit requirement of the student if different from the normal credit requirement of the programme; - (vi) where relevant, the final award(s) (including information on the Minor award, if appropriate), with classification and year of award; - (vii) a statement indicating that the student has completed the Graduating Students' Language Proficiency Assessment (GSLPA) / Work-integrated Education (WIE) activities / Co-curricular Activities / Healthy Lifestyle / e-learning course in Putonghua (to be offered as an option with effect from the 2018/19 intake cohort), as appropriate; - (viii) a statement showing the duration of supervised training (applicable to sandwich programmes); and - (ix) information on the partner institution, if the award is for a joint programme with another institution and leads to dual/joint awards.
+- (i) name and student number; - (ii) title of the programme(s) on which enrolled, or from which graduated; - (iii) medium of instruction for the programme (applicable only to programmes which are delivered in Chinese and for which both Chinese and English versions are offered); - (iv) a full academic record, giving subjects taken and grades attained, and the Grade Point Average (GPA) for all subjects (this shall include any practical training undertaken, which fulfill the training credit requirement of the programme concerned); - (v) credit requirement of the student if different from the normal credit requirement of the programme; - (vi) where relevant, the final award(s) (including information on the Minor award, if appropriate), with classification and year of award; - (vii) a statement indicating that the student has completed the Work-integrated Education (WIE) activities / Healthy Lifestyle / e-learning course in Putonghua (offered as an option with effect from the 2018/19 intake cohort), as appropriate; and - (viii) information on the partner institution, if the award is for a joint programme with another institution and leads to dual/joint awards.